 Broomfield Skilled Nursing and Rehab

-Discovery is excited to begin a new partnership with Broomfield Skilled Nursing and Rehabilitation Center to help make a difference in the lives of the elderly here in Broomfield.
+Discovery partners with Broomfield Skilled Nursing and Rehabilitation Center to help make a difference in the lives of the elderly here in Broomfield.
 So often, the people in these facilities are isolated or lonely.
 They have few visitors and may see a family member once a week, once a month, or even less frequently because they live so far away.
 The activities director, Elaine Caughey, is very appreciative of the opportunity for their residents to have meaningful interactions and to become part of our larger church community.

 There are many ways to interact with the residents at Broomfield Skilled Nursing Center.
 They are very open to ideas from our community about what we can bring to their residents.
 Please consider donating your time and talents in making a difference in the lives of the elderly here in our community.